Your Body Doesn’t Have to Keep the Score: Recover and Heal Childhood Trauma Through Somatic Therapy

 Complex Trauma

 A striking metaphor for this type of trauma would be a car crash that happens again and again throughout months and years, leaving one with accumulated injuries that just don’t get a chance to heal.
-This type of trauma has significant and long-lasting repercussions on both physical and emotional health deeply impacting emotional regulation, identity, and the ability to feel safe in the world.
+This type of wounding has significant and long-lasting repercussions on both physical and emotional health, deeply impacting emotional regulation, sense of identity, and the ability to feel safe in the world.
 However, with the right support, healing is possible, and the past does not have to define the future.

 Why Somatic Therapy?